Systematic exploration of triply heavy tetraquarks: spectroscopic and decay characteristics: Numerical analysis

 Since all predicted physical states lie above their corresponding meson–meson decay thresholds, as shown in Figs.~\ref{fig-cccn}-\ref{fig-bbbn}, we further calculate the rearrangement decay partial widths of each state, which are computed via Eq.~(\ref{width}).
-Meanwhile, we also calculate the corresponding radiative decay widths using Eq.~(\ref{rad4}).
-According to Table \ref{QQQq3}, the total widths of $cc\bar{c}\bar{q}$ and $bb\bar{b}\bar{q}$ states are predicted to be in the range of 1-30 MeV.
-For the narrow resonances, despite their larger decay phase space, the Feynman amplitudes $\mathcal{M}(A\to BC)$ derived from the four distinct quark-interchange diagrams have opposite signs, leading to substantial mutual cancellation of their respective contributions.
-This effect significantly suppresses the decay width, thereby accounts for the formation of such narrow states.
+According to Table \ref{QQQq3}, the total widths of $cc\bar{c}\bar{q}$ and $bb\bar{b}\bar{q}$ states are predicted to be in the range of 15-50 MeV.
+For some narrow resonances, though the phase space is large, the Feynman amplitudes $\mathcal{M}(A\to BC)$ derived from the four distinct quark-interchange diagrams have opposite signs, leading to substantial mutual cancellation of their respective contributions.
+This effect significantly suppresses the decay width, thereby accounting for the formation of these narrow states.
+The radiative decay widths are also evaluated using Eq.~(\ref{rad4}).
+These transitions yield widths below 4keV and are negligible compared to the total widths.
 For clarity, the rearrangement decay partial widths, radiative decay widths, and total decay widths of each state are also illustrated in Figs.~\ref{fig-cccn}-\ref{fig-bbbn}.
 Notably, their rearrangement decay properties can play a crucial role in distinguishing these tetraquark states from partner states with similar masses.
-We also extract the partial width ratios, which enables us to propose that relevant experimental collaborations search for these tetraquark states in the corresponding meson–meson decay final states.
+We further extract the partial width ratios, which enable us to suggest promising experimental channels for searching for these tetraquark states in specific meson–meson final states.